hello-robot/stretch_tool_share/tool_share/stretch_2_STEP/README.md

 **Created by**: Hello Robot Inc

-This is an STEP model of the Stretch 2 robot (Nina batch).
+This is a STEP model of the Stretch 2 robot (Nina batch).
 It includes a poseable SolidWorks SLDASM of the mated STEP files .
 It can assist the design of your own tools for your Stretch.

 <img src="images/stretch_2_step.PNG" alt="image" height="400" />